ivan-guerra/programmador.com/content/posts/ulam-spiral.md

 ---

-The Ulam spiral is a graphical depiction of a set of prime numbers devised by the mathematician Stanislaw Ulam[^1].
+The Ulam spiral is a graphical depiction of a set of prime numbers devised by the mathematician [Stanislaw Ulam][1].
 To quote the Wiki, it's constructed by writing the positive integers in a square spiral and specially marking the prime numbers.
 The outcome is a square with distinct diagonal, horizontal, and vertical lines.
 This post will walk through the development of a Ulam spiral